 The name of the B.A.S.S.
 Federation Nation is changed to B.A.S.S.
 Nation.

-Cliff Pace wins the Bassmaster Classic on Grand Lake o' the Cherokees.
+Cliff Pace wins the Bassmaster Classic on Grand Lake o’ the Cherokees in Oklahoma.

 Aaron Martens wins the 2013 Bassmaster Angler of the Year award.

-Randy Howell wins the Bassmaster Classic on Guntersville Lake.
+Randy Howell claims the Bassmaster Classic on Lake Guntersville in Alabama.

-Greg Hackney wins the 2014 Bassmaster Angler of the Year award.
+Greg Hackney takes the 2014 Bassmaster Angler of the Year title.

 Aaron Martens wins the 2015 Bassmaster Angler of the Year award.

-Edwin Evers wins the Bassmaster Classic on Grand Lake o' the Cherokees.
+Edwin Evers wins the Bassmaster Classic on Grand Lake o’ the Cherokees in Oklahoma.

 Gerald Swindle wins the 2016 Bassmaster Angler of the Year award.